SDGGiesbrecht/Workspace/Documentation/Examples.md

 Workspace can force example code to compile.

 When APIs change, it is easy to forget to update any examples in the documentation.
-Workspace allowing examples to be synchronized with real, compiled source code in a test module.
+Workspace allows examples to be synchronized with real, compiled source code in a test module.
 That way, when an API change makes an example invalid, it will be caught by the compiler.

 ## Defining Examples

 Examples can be defined anywhere in the project, but usually the best place for them is in a test module.

-To define an example, place it between `[_Define Example: `Identifier`_]` and `[_End_]`.
+To define an example, place it between `[_Define Example: Identifier_]` and `[_End_]`.
 Anything on the same line as either token will be ignored (such as `//`).

 ```swift
 func forTheSakeOfLeavingTheGlobalScope() {